Skip to main content

 Fun Facts

-The Atlantic puffin is the official bird of the Canadian provinces Newfoundland and Labrador.
-This is also the home of the popular breed of dogs with the same name.
+The puffin is the official bird of the Canadian provinces of Newfoundland and Labrador.
+Interestingly, the popular dog breeds of the same name also originate from there.

 Recommended Videos: